csinva/csinva.github.io/_notes/ai/psychology.md

 # the moral animal

-**Why We Are, the Way We Are: The New Science of Evolutionary Psychology** - Robert Wright, 1965
+**Why We Are, the Way We Are: The New Science of Evolutionary Psychology** - Robert Wright, 1965.
+Notes in this section are not an endorsement of the author's views.

-## i. sex, romance, and love
+## sex, romance, and love

-### 1. darwin comes of age
+### darwin comes of age
 - *Emile Durkheim* - father of modern sociology
 - *Wilson* - initial book sociobiology was vehemently opposed
 	- reactive against connotations of *social darwinism*